Laurenselfinduced743/WolfTube/README.md

 ## ⚠️ Important Notes

-- Download the file attached specifically to this release.
-- Available video qualities depend on the source video.
-- Some features may vary depending on the installed YouTube or iOS version.
 - WolfTube is independently developed and is not affiliated with, endorsed by, or sponsored by YouTube or Google.

 ---